Paul Simon: Carrie Fisher Was a ''Special, Wonderful Girl''

 The actress and Paul, now 75, wed in 1983 after dating for six years.
 Their marriage did not last long and their relationship was, well, complicated.

 "Now, Paul is a short, Jewish singer.
 Eddie Fisher is a short, Jewish singer.
 Short.
 Jewish.
 Singer.
 Any questions?"
-Carrie wrote in her 2012 memoir Wistful Drinking.
+Carrie wrote in her 2008 memoir Wishful Drinking.
 "My mother makes a blueprint and I follow it to the letter."

 Carrie and Paul got married at his New York City apartment.
 According to Peter Ames Carlin's new biography on the singer-songwriter, Homeward Bound: The Life of Paul Simon, SNL creator Lorne Michaels served as his best man.
 Guests included their parents, including her dad, the late Eddie Fisher, and mother and actress Debbie Reynolds, her brother Todd Fisher, Star Wars creator George Lucas, Art Garfunkel and then-girlfriend Penny Marshall, singer Randy Newman, Billy Joel and then-wife Christie Brinkley and the late Robin Williams and then-wife Valerie Williams.